teshomei/theft-and-loss-of-controlled-substances/README.md

+# Analysis of Theft and Loss of Controlled Substances data

 This project uses [Malloy](https://www.malloydata.dev/) Data Analysis tools to evaluate data provided by [The Data Liberation Project](https://www.data-liberation-project.org/).
 Providing this data via [Github](https://github.com/) enables others to run their own analysis on the data to come to their own conclusions.

 ## Findings from the data